helenbeatriz/P3-Battleship/README.md

 - I coudnt get my game working because my Gitpod wasnt updated so replying on stack and used git commands and resolved the bug.
 - I was getting an Error and not able to open the game because of variables that were not being called.
 - I had few errors related to data that was not being inserted properly and generating an error.
+- When user was inserting an empty command like just "enter" an error was being shown so I added ' or row in "" ' to the code to fix that.
 ## Deployment

 This game was deployed through Heroku.
 The live link is [here](https://battleshipprojct3.herokuapp.com/)